-To enter a bachelor's degree program, an applicant must have a high school diploma or credits from approved college up to a maximum of 135 units.
+To enter a bachelor's degree program; an applicant must have a high school diploma and a minimum of 135 credits from a regionally accredited college or university.

-To enter any of the graduate programs at the California Institute for Human Science, an applicant must have completed a bachelor's degree in a field of study related to the curricula of one of the Institute's graduate degree programs from an approved or accredited institution.
+To enter any of the graduate programs at the California Institute for Human Science, an applicant must have completed a bachelor's degree in a field of study related to the curricula of one of the Institute's graduate degree programs from a regionally accredited institution.
 Evaluation by the Program Director and/or Dean of Academic Affairs may provide entry with one or more prerequisites if the BA is entirely unrelated to the graduate study.